 We limited our expenses by eating a larger breakfast and lighter lunch mixed with snacks purchased from grocery stores.
 Limited drinking at restaurants and avoided organized tours.

 The exact costs for this specific itinerary are listed in the table below.

 Without airfare, we managed this mid-range trip for around $800 each after splitting the costs of the rental car, gas, and hotels.
 Guided adventure tours like ziplining, waterfall repelling, horseback riding, or sport fishing are an easy $80-$100+ per person per activity.
 So plan accordingly!

-I hope this Costa Rica one week itinerary will help you plan the trip of your dreams.
+I hope this Costa Rica one-week itinerary will have you planning the trip of your dreams.
 If you are anything like me, I know you are going to LOVE Costa Rica and want to visit many more times to come.
 There is so much to explore one trip is never enough.